jnozzi/cocoadev.com/markdown/DistributedObjectsSampleCode.md

 The example is very simple, just a random number server.
-With USE_SOCKETS equal to 0, it uses Mach ports, otherwise TCP sockets (General/NSSocketPort).
+With USE_SOCKETS equal to 0, it uses Mach ports, otherwise TCP sockets (NSSocketPort).
 Compile with the comment at the top, and make a copy of the binary, and name one 'client' and one 'server'.

 Run the server on the local machine or a remote one.
 If the client is